-However, the specific impact on results of operations, including fundraising activities and donations, is not readily determinable as of the date of these financial statements.
-As this situation is rapidly developing, it is not yet practical to estimate all potential impacts COVID-19 may have on the Foundation and its financial performance and position.
+As society has adapted to a new "COVID-normal" which continues to evolve (e.g. with the development and rollout of a vaccine) the specific impact on results of operations, including fundraising activities and donations, is not readily determinable as of the date of these financial statements.
+As this situation is continually evolving, it is not practical to estimate all potential impacts COVID-19 may have on the Foundation and its financial performance and position.

-No other matters or circumstances have arisen in the interval between the end of the financial year and the date of this report which, in the opinion of the Directors, are likely to significantly affect the operations of the Foundation, the results or the state of affairs of the Foundation in subsequent financial years.
+No other matters or circumstances have arisen in the interval between the end of the financial year and the date of this report which, in the opinion of the Directors, are likely to significant affect the operations of the Foundation, the results or the state of affairs of the Foundation in subsequent financial years.